Janadhipathya Rashtriya Sabha

 Janadhipathya Rashtriya Party previously known as Janadhipathya Rashtriya Sabha is a political party in Kerala, India.
 The political Party JRS was formed by C. K. Janu on 10 April 2016.
 The JRP joined the BJP-led NDA and Janu contested unsuccessfully in the 2016 state assembly polls from Sulthan Bathery.
-The JRP left the NDA in 2018 but rejoined in 2021 ahead of the 2021 Kerala Legislative Assembly election.
+The JRP left the NDA in 2025 and joined in UDF.